Irina Privalova: Sprints

-In 1995, Privalova moved up to the 400 m for the World Indoor Championships that year where she won in her first major race over the distance - she had not even contested the Russian championships at that distance.
+In 1995, Privalova moved up to the 400 m for the World Indoor Championships that year where she won in her first major race over the distance – she had not even contested the Russian championships at that distance.

 Her campaign at the 1996 Olympics was curtailed by injury.
-She was eliminated at the semi-final stage in the 100 m, did not start the 200 m, but was part of the Russian team that came fourth in the 4x100 m relay.
+She was eliminated at the semi-final stage in the 100 m, did not start the 200 m, but was part of the Russian team that came fourth in the 4 × 100 m relay.

 In 1997, Privalova suffered a torn muscle in the final of 60 m at the World Indoor Championships.
 She was out for 18 months but returned to win the 200 m at the European Championships in 1998.
-In the individual events she camoe fourth in the 100 m and won bronze in the 200 m.
+In the individual events she came fourth in the 100 m and won bronze in the 200 m.

 In 1998, at the European Championships, Privalova found a time of 10.83 s was only good enough for silver in 100 m, being defeated by Christine Arron's European record winning time of 10.73 s.
-However, she successfully defended her European title in the 200 m and also won Silver in the 4x100 m relay.
+However, she successfully defended her European title in the 200 m and also won Silver in the 4 × 100 m relay.

 In 1999, her World Championships ended prematurely when she had to withdraw from all her events after completing the first round of the 100 m.
 She did not compete again until the 2000 indoor season.